Wootton Fitzpaine: Monkton Wyld village

 St Andrew's Church, Monkton Wyld was designed by Richard Cromwell Carpenter.

 Monkton Wyld Court is the largest building in this hamlet, a Grade II listed Victoria Gothic former rectory built in 1848.
 It was also designed by Carpenter.
 It offers terraced south facing lawns, a dairy farm and an organic walled kitchen garden.
 The building was used between 1940 and 1982 as a progressive boarding school.
-In 1982, Simon Fairlie and Gill Barron run it as an educational centre for sustainable living, The Land is Ours campaigns for Landrights in Britain there, and Guest House accommodates 42 visitors.
+From 1982, Simon Fairlie and Gill Barron ran it as an educational centre for sustainable living, The Land is Ours campaigns for Landrights in Britain there, and Guest House accommodates 42 visitors.

 Footpaths and trails

 The Wessex Ridgeway and Monarch's Way long-distance footpaths pass through the parish, as does the Liberty Trail, a more local designated way.